-Look for Top-10 and Top-20 finishes.
-It pays less than the difficult decision of selecting an outright winner, but it widens the ability to win.
+Look for Top 10 and Top 20 finishes.
+They pay less than the difficult decision of selecting an outright winner but widens the ability to win.

 A big bet on a golfer to hit the Top 10 or even Top 20 (Tyrrell Hatton is -120 on that prop, for example) is an excellent use of funds.